xtinzi/cucumber_entersekt_example/README.md

 The project has 2 tests that run on the entersekt/about page.
 The first test checks if Schalk Nolte is still the CEO of the company and the second test checks if the company still has 4 non executive board members.

-All the JavaScript is linted using jshint before the tests are run (using options specified in the Gruntfile).
 If any scenarios fail, a screenshot will be taken as a PNG and put in ./screenshots/.
 After the tests are finished Cucumber shuts down the Webdriver instance.

 ## Running the tests on the desktop